kelvinnmuia/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 # 0x1B.
 Web stack debugging #4
 ## The Domains/Concepts covered in this project: `DevOps` `SysAdmin` `Scripting`  `Debugging`

-In this project I learned how to configure an application server.
-At the end of the project I configured the application server to serve the dynamic content in my Airbnb clone web application.
+In this project I learned how to create automated scripts in puppet for the web server load testing.
+At the end of the project I created puppet scripts to increase the traffic limit on the web server, as well as enable the `Holberton` user open files without any error.

 ## Tasks :page_with_curl: